 The Company has in place procedures for managing conflicts of interest.
 The Company's Articles of Association contain provisions to allow the Directors to authorise potential conflicts of interest, so that if approved, a Director will not be in breach of his/her duty under company law.
 In line with the requirements of the Companies Act 2006, each Director has notified the Company of any situation in which he or she has, or could have, a direct or indirect interest that conflicts, or possibly may conflict, with the interests of the Company (a situational conflict).
 Directors have a continuing duty to update any changes to their conflicts of interest and the register is updated accordingly.

 Directors' and Officers' insurance has been established for all Directors and Officers to provide cover against their reasonable actions on behalf of the Company.
-The Directors of the Company and the Company's subsidiaries have the benefit of a third-party indemnity provision, as defined by section 236 of the Companies Act 2006, pursuant to the Company's Articles of Association.
+The Directors of the Company and the Company's subsidiaries also have the benefit of third-party indemnity provisions, as defined by section 236 of the Companies Act 2006, pursuant to the Company's Articles of Association.

 Colleague Training and Development

-The Group strives to meet its business objectives by motivating and encouraging all colleagues to be responsive to the needs of its customers and continually improve operational performance.
-This is delivered through a range of structured training and development programmes, across the Group, in Retail, Autocentres, Performance Cycling, Boardman and Cycle Republic.
-The Group also continues to invest in its apprenticeship programme.
-Further information on colleague training and development, and the apprenticeship programme can be found in the CSR Report.
+The Group strives to meet its business objectives by motivating and encouraging all colleagues to be responsive to the needs of its customers and to continually improve operational performance.
+To achieve this we deliver a range of structured training and development programmes, across the Group, in our Retail, Autocentres, Performance Cycling, Boardman and Cycle Republic businesses.
+We regard the training and development of young people as being particularly important for our business and also for the communities in which we operate.
+For these reasons we continue to invest heavily in our apprenticeship programme.
+Further information on colleague training and development can be found on in the CSR Report.

 Share Capital and Shareholder Voting Rights

-Details of the Company's share capital and of the rights attaching to the Company's ordinary shares are set out in note 22.
+Details of the Company's share capital and of the rights attaching to the Company's ordinary shares are set out in Note 21.
 All ordinary shares, including those acquired through Company share schemes and plans, rank equally with no special rights.

-All shareholders are entitled to attend and speak at the general meetings of the Company, appoint proxies, receive any dividends, exercise voting rights and transfer shares without restriction.
-On a show of hands at a general meeting every member present in person shall have one vote, and on a poll, every member present in person or by proxy shall have one vote for every ordinary share held.
-There are no known arrangements that may restrict the transfer of shares or voting rights.
+All members who hold ordinary shares are entitled to attend, vote and speak at the general meetings of the Company, appoint proxies, receive any dividends, exercise voting rights and transfer shares without restriction.
+On a show of hands at a general meeting every member present in person, and every duly appointed proxy shall have one vote for every share held, and on a poll, every member present in person or by proxy shall have one vote for every ordinary share held.
+The Company is not aware of any arrangements that may restrict the transfer of shares or voting rights.

-As at 30 April 2018, this being the latest practicable date, the Company has been notified pursuant to Disclosure Guidance and Transparency Rule 5 of the following interests representing 3% or more of the Company's issued ordinary share capital.
+As at 30 April 2019, this being the latest practicable date, the Company has been notified under the Disclosure Guidance and Transparency Rules (DTR5) of the following notifiable interests representing 3% or more of the Company's issued share capital.